lgoldstein/mina-sshd/README.md

 ```

 ### `SessionListener`

 Informs about session related events.
 One can modify the session - although the modification effect depends on the session's **state**.
-E.g., if one changes the ciphers *after* the key exchange (KEX) phase they will take effect only if keys are re-negotiated.
+E.g., if one changes the ciphers *after* the key exchange (KEX) phase, then they will take effect only if the keys are re-negotiated.
 It is important to read the documentation very carefully and understand at which stage each listener method is invoked and what are the repercussions of changes at that stage.

 ### `ChannelListener`

 Informs about channel related events - as with sessions, once can influence the channel to some extent, depending on the channel's **state**.
 The ability to influence channels is much more limited than sessions.

 ### `SignalListener`

 Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), break requests as described in [RFC 4335](https://tools.ietf.org/html/rfc4335) and "window-change" requests as described in [RFC 4254 - section 6.7](https://tools.ietf.org/html/rfc4254#section-6.7)

 ### `SftpEventListener`

 Provides information about major SFTP protocol events.
 The listener is registered at the `SftpSubsystemFactory`:

 ```java